The innovator visa -

 You intend to bring a fresh, new and innovative idea to market which will create a competitive advantage

 You can exhibit the potential for market growth and job creation

 You can demonstrate the skills and market awareness to achieve your business goals

 Unless the endorsing body is willing to inject the minimum amount of funds into the business, applicants must demonstrate they have access to at least £50,000 for investment.
 Since each body is accountable for those they endorse, they are expected by the Home Office to ensure the applicant is able to meet the requirements of the Innovator scheme.

 Once endorsement is gained, the visa application should take approximately three weeks to complete – if applying from overseas.
 As processing times vary between countries it is best to check the processing times.

 If you are successful in acquiring an Innovator visa, you may stay in the UK for an initial three years.
-If the visa is extended beyond this time, innovators will be eligible to apply for Indefinite Leave to Remain (ILR) after five years.
+If the visa is extended beyond this time, innovators will be eligible to apply for Indefinite Leave to Remain (ILR) after three years.